dgouldin/react-flux-starter/README.md

 An application template for a single page webapp backed by Express that uses React with a Flux architecture with support for Actions, Stores, message dispatching, and real-time updates.

-Uses Purple and SASS for CSS; Browserify for Javascript bundling, and Gulp for managing all the front-end asset build and packaging.
+Uses Purple and SASS for CSS, Browserify for Javascript bundling, ES6 syntax via Traceur, and Gulp for managing all the front-end asset build and packaging.

 To use: